Saaam1607/Dynamic-Slicing-and-Visualization-through-WebApp/README.md

    ```
 3) Run `vagrant reload`
 4) Run `vagrant ssh`
 5) Now a new ip address is assigned to the vagrant machine.
-The ip.address will be used to access the web application from outside the vagrant machine
+The ip address will be used to access the web application from outside the vagrant machine

 ## Project structure
 The project is structured in two main folders: